I often have a hard time describing what I do to other musicians.

 Ask them about what else they’ve done – who have they booked, and what have their audiences responded to?

 Get to know what their goals are so you can partner to help accomplish them.
 Do they want to be bringing in more families?
-Can you gear your performance to a multi-generational crowd?
+Can you gear your performance to an older crowd?
 Do they like performances to be interactive?

 Be super reliable and efficient in your communications with them – they’re busy.